davidmyers6643/voyageurs-java-assessment/README.md

 # Java Fundamentals Assessment

-## Getting Started
+## Setup

-- clone this repo to your projects directory
+1. Clone this repo to your `IdeaProjects` directory
-- open it in your editor
-- follow the directions specifically.
-- create a branch called your firstname-lastname.
-- write code
-- run tests
+1. Open the directory in IntelliJ
+1. Configure IntelliJ
+   - Mark the `src` directory as the sources root (right click on `src` -> "Mark Directory as...")
+   - Configure the project sdk (File -> Project Structure), Choose 1.8 or 9
-- commit your work and push it to a branch called firstname-lastname where firstname is your first name and lastname is your last name.
+1. Create a branch named `firstname-lastname` with your first and last names
+1. Write your code and commit on your branch, but don't push your branch until the assessment is over
+1. When the assessment is over, push your branch to GitHub.
+Verify that your branch is present on GitHub.

 ## Problems